Human rights in Algeria: Historical background

 The National Coordination Committee for Change and Democracy (CNCD) is an umbrella group of opposition parties, unions, and human-rights groups that was formed in January 2011 in the wake of the violent suppression of protests in which several people were killed and hundreds injured or arrested.

 The CNCD planned a march in Algiers on January 21, 2011, to demand an end to the state of emergency and a restoration of democracy and freedom.
 The government sought to prevent the demonstration by blocking roads to Algiers, stopping trains to Algiers, setting up checkpoints and barricades within Algiers, refusing visas to representatives of the international media, detaining government opponents and journalists, and shutting down the Internet.
 Still, the protest went on, with authorities estimating the number of participants at 800 and the organizers estimating the number at 2000.
 Many protesters were beaten and cameras confiscated.

 The state of emergency was lifted in February 2011, but extensive restrictions on human rights remain.

 In April 2019, president Abdelaziz Bouteflika, who had been in the role since 1999, resigned following mass protests after he announced his intention to run for a fifth term.
 Bouteflika was succeeded by Abdelmadjid Tebboune, who spoke in favour in the protestors.

 During the 2020 COVID-19 pandemic in Algeria, public health was used by the government to justify the dispersion of ongoing Hirak protests by implementing a lockdown.
 When the lockdown was lifted in June 2020, protests in major Algerian cities were subsequently repressed, leading to riots in Béjaïa.

 The following chart shows Algeria's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

+In 2022, Freedom House rated Algeria's human rights as 32 out of 100 (not free).